HungryFly/easyClock_for_CircadianRhythms/ReadMe.md

-The easyClock is a macOS-based desktop application for circadian rhythm analysis and visualization.
+easyClock is a macOS-based desktop application for circadian rhythm analysis and visualization.
 To download the installment package or check version update, please follow this link: https://github.com/Dr-WUBINBIN/easyClock/releases

 1. Like standard macOS apps, the easyClock package is easy to install;